 Prefinished hardwood flooring…

-…is available in a few dozen colors, but cannot be customized in your shade of choice.
+- Is available in a few dozen colors.
+This option cannot be customized in your shade of choice.

-…comes with manufacturer warranties that often guarantee against defects in stain and finish coat.
+- Comes with manufacturer warranties.
+These often guarantee against defects in stain and finish coat.

 Now that you know the score on floors, you can begin to choose your species, based on color tones, wood grain patterns, and overall durability.
 The Janka Hardness Scale, named for Gabriel Janka, an Austrian researcher who developed the scale in 1906, is today’s industry standard for determining wood hardness.
 The higher the rating number, the harder the wood—and the more durable your floor.

-• Red Oak: The most common hardwood flooring choice available today, it has a Janka rating of 1290 and is well suited for most flooring needs.
+- The most common hardwood flooring choice available today, red oak has a Janka rating of 1290 and is well suited for most flooring needs.
 Its warm tones range in color from creamy pink and golden red to rusty brown.
 It features graceful swirled grain patterns throughout and has a tendency to vary slightly in color and grain pattern from one board to the next.
 Red oak complements diverse décor styles, including classic, rustic, contemporary, and country.

 - Chosen for its fine grain patterns and cool hues, white oak is harder than red oak, coming in at 1360 on the Janka scale—making it a good choice for high traffic areas.
 White oak has gray undertones and no hint of red.
 Its grain and color vary only slightly, producing an overall floor effect of smooth elegance, which is suitable for many design styles.